-There were identified a class of problem where it is not known whether a polynomial time algorithm exists, however, if such solution exists, it can be verified in polynomial time – class NP-complete.
-If some polynomial algorithm will be found in future solving some NP-complete problem, then a derived algorithm will solve other problems within the class of NP-complete problems in polynomial time too as denoted by Cook and Karp [31, 32].
-Current best known class of algorithm to solve such problems are based on brute-force search of all possible values and it is open question whether better exists.
+A class of problem was identified where it is not known whether a polynomial time algorithm exists.
+However, if such a solution exists, it can be verified in polynomial time – class NP-complete.
+If some polynomial algorithms are found, then a derived algorithm for the future solving of some NP-complete problems will solve other problems, as well as in polynomial time.
+This was denoted by Cook and Karp [31, 32].
+To solve such problems, the current best-known class of algorithm is based on a brute-force search of all of the possible values.
+It is an open question as to whether a better one exists.